More than £50,000 handed to people affected by Dales flashflooding

 It has paid out more than £50,000 so far to help cover everything from the cost of temporary accomodation, to dehumidifiers and buying new furniture.

-There have been 128 payments of £300 have been made to people affected by the flooding, with a further 18 in the pipeline.
+There have been 128 payments of £300 to people affected by the flooding, with a further 18 in the pipeline.

 There has also been 11 further awards of £1000 to people in significant hardship, including two grants to small businesses.